rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 Wow, it can count until 100 and that is allot of output.
 From now on, I will trim the output.
 Just use you judgement if the output is correct or not.

 *lie to children*: There are more types of loops.
-A common one is the for loop but more on that later.
+A common one is the for loop, but more on that later.

 This is one step closer to Fizz Buzz, so commit the changes.